-A search for 'clinical AND imaging' in Library Search returns the following catalogue results.
+A search for research methods physical activity in Library Search returns the following catalogue results.
 Note the type of content.
-There is a mixture of print and electronic texts and commentary.
+There is a mixture of print and electronic texts.

 Library Search is often a good starting point for introductory material, but if you want to research the global literature on a topic, and go beyond quick full text results, then you should follow up with a database search.